Learning Contextually-Adaptive Rewards via Calibrated Features: Simulated Experiments

-We visualize downstream reward learning results (Fig.~\ref{fig:rew-all-calib}\&~\ref{fig:rew-single-calib}), displaying performance when intermediate representations are either frozen or fine-tuned during reward training.
-For our method, we observe that freezing the learned calibrated feature representations consistently yields higher reward accuracy, particularly in low-data regimes.
-This suggests that our method successfully learns meaningful and reusable intermediate features that generalize well to new tasks.
+We compare reward learning when pre-trained representations are either frozen or fine-tuned (Fig.~\ref{fig:rew-all-calib}\&~\ref{fig:rew-single-calib}).
+We observe that freezing the learned calibrated feature representations consistently yields higher reward accuracy, particularly in low-data regimes.
+This suggests that our method successfully learns meaningful intermediate features that can be reused in new rewards.
 In contrast, for the multi-task baseline, freezing and unfreezing perform similarly at low query counts, with frozen representations sometimes performing slightly better.
 However, as more data becomes available, fine-tuning the representation eventually leads to higher performance, indicating that the multi-task representation benefits from task-specific adaptation.
 In the main text we show the frozen variant of our method and the unfrozen variants of all multi-task baseline methods.

-To quantify the overall performance gap, we compute the difference between the best-performing version of our method (always frozen) and the best-performing multi-task baseline configuration (which varies by $N$ training rewards and freezing condition).
-We summarize these comparisons in Table~\ref{tab:reward_accuracy_low_data}, reporting the also the relative increase in reward accuracy (increase in percentage of correct query selection) demonstrated by our method at both 5 and 10 reward queries.
-In these low-data regimes, our method achieves improvements of up to 14.91\% in reward accuracy over the highest-performing baseline.